rikazry/Notebooks/quant_interview.md

 * how to reverse the order of all the rowes of a dataframe?

 ##### simulation
 * estimate pi w/ uniform generator in Monte Carlo?
-What's the standard deviation?
+What's the standard error?

 ### _Advanced_
 ##### algo